-Let's apply the Charles' law formula and rewrite in the form so that the temperature can be worked out:
+Let's apply the Charles' law formula and rewrite it in a form so that we can work out the temperature:

-This is a great example which shows us that this kind of device can be used as a thermometer!
-Well, it's not a very practical method, and is probably not as precise as the common ones, but it still makes you think, what other unusual applications can you get from other everyday objects?
+This is a great example that shows us that we can use this kind of device as a thermometer!
+Well, it's not a very practical method and is probably not as precise as the common ones, but it still makes you think, what other unusual applications can you get from other everyday objects?

 What is Charles' law application in real life?

 There are actually various areas where we can use Charles' law.
-Here is a list of a few of the most popular and most interesting examples:
+Here is a list of a few of the most popular and intriguing examples:

-Liquid nitrogen experiments - have you ever seen an experiment where a ball or balloon is put inside the container filled with liquid nitrogen, and then moved outside?
-Firstly, it shrinks no matter how big it was at the beginning.
-Then, after it is freed, it comes back to its initial state.
+Liquid nitrogen experiments – Have you ever seen an experiment where someone puts a ball or balloon inside a container filled with liquid nitrogen and then moves outside?
+Firstly, it shrinks no matter how big it is at the beginning.
+Then, after it is freed, it returns to its initial state.
 Once again, whenever the temperature changes, so does the volume.

-Thermometer - as shown in the previous section, it is possible to construct a device which measures temperature based on Charles' law.
-Although we have to be aware of its limitations, which are basically the objects tensile strength and resistance to high temperatures, we can invent an original device that works perfectly to suit our needs.
+Thermometer – As shown in the previous section, it is possible to construct a device that measures temperature based on Charles' law.
+Although we must be aware of its limitations, which are basically the object's tensile strength and resistance to high temperatures, we can invent an original device that works perfectly to suit our needs.
 Whenever you are uncertain about the outcome, check this Charles' law calculator to find the answer.

 Other thermodynamic processes

-Charles' law, together with Boyle's law and Gay-Lussac's law, are among the fundamental laws which describe the vast majority of thermodynamic processes.
-We have gathered all of the basic gas transitions in our combined gas law calculator, where you can evaluate not only the final temperature, pressure, or volume, but also the internal energy change or work done by gas.
+Charles' law, Boyle's law, and Gay-Lussac's law are among the fundamental laws which describe the vast majority of thermodynamic processes.
+We have gathered all of the basic gas transitions in our combined gas law calculator, where you can evaluate not only the final temperature, pressure, or volume but also the internal energy change or work done by gas.